-Engineering Contractors review each property, providing a structural and geotechnical feasibility analysis.
+Design Contractors review each property, providing a structural and geotechnical feasibility analysis.
 Since buildings must be structurally sound and capable of being elevated safely, only those deemed feasible will be assigned a design contractor.

 Design Contractors will provide architectural plans along with conforming environmental and structural requirements necessary to fulfil the MAP requirements.
-Once the Program reviews and approves the final design, the Program will issue a Notice to Proceed ("NTP") to begin the structure's elevation.
+Once the Program reviews and approves the final design, the Program will work with local code officials and contractors to obtain the necessary building permits before issuing a Notice to Proceed ("NTP") to begin the structure's elevation.